-Would you benefit from a litte bit of extra help understanding your chemistry, engineering, math or physics courses?
+Would you benefit from a little bit of extra help understanding your chemistry, engineering, math or physics courses?
 Free support is readily available from the following programs/groups for any student who is interested in improving his or her academic performance.

-Offers in-person and virtual one-on-one tutoring appointments, success workshops, and academic coaching sessions to help you with a variety of academic needs including time management, organization, and study strategies based on your preferred learning style.
+UB offers in-person and virtual one-on-one tutoring appointments, success workshops, and academic coaching sessions to help you with a variety of academic needs including time management, organization, and study strategies based on your preferred learning style.

 These innovative, academic small groups consist of professional instructors who work closely with first-year students to help them learn how to approach university-level engineering problems.
 The format is a blend of instruction and active learning.